EV vs gas — 5-year cost calculator

 An EV almost always costs more upfront and less to operate.
 The 5-year crossover depends on six variables this calculator captures: purchase price gap, miles driven, your local electricity rate vs gas price, your state's EV surcharge, available tax credits, and reduced maintenance.

-The Department of Energy's AFDC vehicle cost calculator uses the same model — we just make the inputs friendlier and include the registration surcharge which they ignore.
+The Department of Energy's AFDC vehicle cost calculator runs on the same math.
+We made the inputs easier to fill in and added the registration surcharge, which the federal tool leaves out.

 Five-year fuel cost — the biggest swing variable